Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 1. Exit back into Melandru's Hope and follow "The Beak of Darkness"
 1. Keep right till Jade Flats
 1. Return to Lutgardis
 1. Exit into Ferndale and follow "The Beak of Darkness".
-Keep right until Aspenwood.
+Keep right until Aspenwood Gate.
    Watch out: [Tarlok Evermind](https://wiki.guildwars.com/wiki/Tarlok_Evermind) is in your path.
 1. Exit into Ferndale.
 Get "Envoy of the Dredge".
 Go to HzH.
    Alternatively, go capture [Signet of Spirits](https://wiki.guildwars.com/wiki/Signet_of_Spirits) first.